Dont listen Up

 “Without suitable treatment, waste water we produce every day would damage the water environment and create public health problems.
 Untreated sewage contains organic matter (carbohydrates, fats, proteins), bacteria and chemicals.
 Bacteria naturally present in environmental waters do break these substances down, but in doing so they use the oxygen dissolved in the water.
 If there were large or continuous untreated discharges of urban waste water the result could be too little oxygen for fish and other aquatic life to survive.
 So the purpose of waste water treatment is to remove organic substances to protect the environment.”
 DEFRA 2002.

-The area of coast near the sewage treatment site in Tankerton revealed a 70 year old fly tip next to the sea.
-They found glass bottles and newspapers from the 1930’s as sea erosion has brought them to the surface on the shoreline.
-There is also a history of putting landfill sites next to the sea in the UK and this is also adding to coastal pollution as it finds its way into the sea.
+We found glass bottles and newspapers from the 1930’s as sea erosion has brought them to the surface on the shoreline.
+There is also a long UK history of putting landfill sites next to the sea in the UK and this is also adding to coastal pollution as it finds its way into the sea as this recent report from Queen Mary University highlights.

 Tankerton landfill falling into the sea (photos Magz Hall)

-Magz took a sound walk around country lanes around the Canterbury Shellford land fill site as part of a New Radiophonic event at Gulbenkian Canterbury to highten awarness of the issues.
+Magz took a group on a sound walk around country lanes around the Canterbury Shellford land fill site as part of a New Radiophonic event at Gulbenkian Canterbury in November 2022, to highten awarness of the issues.
 Air pollution across the area is increased by landfill methane emissions, which like the sea pollution is regulated by a toothless enviromental agency, we have no idea of the real health costs of having a commercial landfill site next to residential housing, monitoring is very limited to just a monthly check via the perimiter fence by the landfill company itself, a toxic stench also emits from the site which is often masked by wind direction, electric pylon pollution, plastic and water pollution can also be found nearby.

-As Listen Up takes us on a sound walk through an electronic portal, a sub pylon and the official gateway to a meadow and woodland seeped in landfill pollution.
+As Don’t Listen Up takes us on a sound walk through an electronic portal, a sub pylon and the official gateway to a meadow and woodland seeped in landfill pollution.
 Stinking leaking landfill gas pipes, humming pylons, strawberry plastic tunnel waste, a dead lake and littered fields.
 The garden of England’s dirty secret is out.

 Newspaper found at lanfill Tankerton (image Magz Hall)

 Background on Shellford landfill Canterbury.
+Magz Hall

-I started this project when I discoverd the shellford landfill and rural pollution on my doorstep during lockdown, for years like many others Canterbury residents, I had thought the occassion rubbish smell mostly in the evenings which blew our way occassionally came from SERCO burning rubbish in the city.
-I was shocked to find a landfill on my doorstep, just 15 min walk away.
-I am also an active sea swimming in Tankerton and as that scandal has unfolded it made me want to make a hyper local work which has national and international reach as this is not just happening on my doorstep its happening everywhere.
-I started looking across the country and became aware of the Stop the Stink campaign in Sunderland, and then started looking a news storys across the UK of issues facing local people living near dumps, smell seemed to be the biggest issue.
-However those protesters had evidence it was not harmless and was causing health issues and had evidence to show this in court and it didn’t take long to find international parallels at similar sites.
+I am also an active sea swimmer in Tankerton and as the scandal unfolded, it made me want to produce a hyper local work that has national and international reach as is the issue.
+I started looking across the country and became aware of the Stopthe Stink campaign in Sunderland, and then started looking a news story across the UK of issues facing local people living near dumps, smell seemed to be the biggest issue.
+However, those protesters had evidence it was not harmless and was causing long term health issues and coolected the evidence to show this in court, it didn’t take long to find international parallels at similar sites.

-The shellford landfill in Canterbury is an active commercial site built next to housing on a clay site in the 1970’s, before air pollution was really understood I was told by an EA worker.
-A more regular unpleasant smell came to my attention throughout lockdown at a time when Virador had been sold to usa hedge funders, the very unpleasant smell got more regular.
-During lockdown on a what I assumed was a meadow walk, its a capped meadow site, I found all the fences around the landfill site were completely down and that anyone could just walk onto it, so informed the council.
+The Shelford landfill in Canterbury is an active commercial site built next to housing on a clay site in the 1970’s, before air pollution was really understood I was told by an EA worker.
+A more regular unpleasant smell came to my attention throughout lockdown at a time when Virador had been sold to USA hedge funders, the very unpleasant smell got more regular.
+During lockdown on what I assumed was a meadow walk, it’s a capped meadow site, I found all the fences around the landfill site were completely down and that anyone could just walk onto it, so informed the council.
 It was a dystopian nightmare of leaking hissing gas pipes and plastic rubbish flying around.
-Months later I came across a worker from the site by chance who told me there were regulary underground fires at the site.
-I spoke to the EA for a couple of hours who let me ask as many questions as I wanted and told me the regulation is very limited they only have to do one survey a month acround the perimiter fence the company do additional testing on the site from the caps, but the company do all the testing and pass on the data to the EA, its a commercial site and no one is testing it independently.
+Months later I came across a worker from the site by chance who told me there were regularly underground fires at the site.
+I spoke to the EA for a couple of hours who let me ask as many questions as I wanted and told me the regulation is very limited they only have to do one survey a month around the perimeter fence the company do additional testing on the site from the caps, but the company do all the testing and pass on the data to the EA, it’s a commercial site and no one is testing it independently.
 In 2022 there were several months of stink when they recapped it and clearly something went wrong with that process and I got my MP involved.
-Many locals across the city called EA during the capping and reported highest pollution incident during the 4 month saga however this doesn’t come up on Ground Sure screening surveys in fact just one houses complaint is currently recorded as an inccident which is odd.
-Environment Agency keep records of all major or significant pollution incidents that are known to have impacted the land, water or air, it was listed as a “Category 4 (No Impact) Category 4 (No Impact) Landfill Odour” on a recent survey but only recorded one house not the thousands of calls they must have recieved.
-However we will never know what really is going on if there is no independent monitoring.
-The local paper covered the story but didn’t make any links to air pollution and health which again is concerning.